Juliagoihman/BetterCompare/README.md

 ## 🧠 Key Design Decisions

-**Proxy as Gatekeeper** — All tools pass through validation before exposure.
+**Proxy as Gatekeeper**: All tools pass through validation before exposure.
 Vertical teams get structured, actionable feedback — not just rejection.

-**Vertical Independence** — Each vertical owns its tools and schemas.
+**Vertical Independence**: Each vertical owns its tools and schemas.
 The proxy never assumes a global naming scheme.

-**Stability over Flexibility** — The proxy absorbs breaking changes so ChatGPT remains stable after review approval.
+**Stability over Flexibility**: The proxy absorbs breaking changes so ChatGPT remains stable after review approval.

-**Separation of Concerns** — MCP protocol layer is separate from platform logic (conformance, routing, monitoring) so the core could be reused with other MCP-compatible hosts like Claude.
+**Separation of Concerns**: MCP protocol layer is separate from platform logic (conformance, routing, monitoring) so the core could be reused with other MCP-compatible hosts like Claude.

 ---
 ## Outro